sashapodgoreanu/curriculum/index.md

 ## Personal Interests

-I have a passion for reading and enjoy reading books on a wide range of topics.
-I also have a keen interest in technology and am a big fan of science fiction.
-I enjoy traveling and have visited many countries throughout Europe and South America.
-I am also a big fan of sports and enjoy playing tennis, football, and volleyball.
+Passionate about technology and an ardent aficionado of science fiction, I have a natural curiosity for both sectors.
+My interest extends to the culinary arts where I showcase my love for food, particularly Italian cuisine, which I indulge through my hobby of cooking.
+With an affinity for crafting, particularly woodwork, I find fulfillment in pursuing different DIY projects.
+Furthermore, I revel in the thrill of exploring new places, having extensively toured various countries across Europe and South America.
+Nature walks through forests are my ideal way of spending cooler days, while swimming or mountain biking are my preferred activities during warmer weather.
 <!-- ### Footer

 Last updated: May 2023 -->